Cold Storage

 Ultra-low temperature freezers

 Ultra-Low temperature freezers (or Cryogenics) as well as LN2 tanks require special equipment as temperature exposure will make most materials very fragile thus breakage by mechanical stress can happen.
-When using cable based equipment metal sheeted SSU-MM sensors are ideal.
-It is recommended that the logger body is kept outside of extreme conditions.
+When using cable-based equipment metal sheeted SSU-CM sensors are ideal – it is therefore recommended that the logger body is kept outside of extreme conditions.

 Validation Challenges